grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

 which is enough to get past this particular compiler error, but then I get another one -- nothing is assigned to the `channel` variable.
-Again, I have to turn my thinking on.
+Again, I have to turn my thinking on again.
 Luckily, this time I can lean on a simple rule: in my design, `Channel` is a role and, as mentioned in the last chapter, I use mocks to play the roles of my collaborators.
 So the conclusion is to use a mock.
 By applying this rule, I change the following line:

 ```csharp
 Channel channel;